tyler-mcdonald/REST-API/README.md

-# REST-API
+# myCourses-api

-A REST API for course and user information.
+A REST API to communicate with PostgreSQL database and serve data to myCourses client.

 ## Quickstart